ghiculescu/ios-bootcamp/make-an-app-session-1.md

 >For more on automatic reference counting see: https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html
 >
 >Note: `Swift.Void` is an artefact of the complex relationship between Swift and Objective-C
+>
+>For more on swift closure syntax see http://goshdarnclosuresyntax.com/
 </p></details>

 ## Summary